 Though the movement is beginning with card-carrying, medical use, Florida is working toward changing the connotation of cannabis culture in their state.

 It might take a considerable amount of time and policy before marijuana will be available for recreational use — if ever, in the Sunshine State — but there are residents ready and anxiously waiting.
-In the meantime, many Florida citizens are waiting for access to the kind of herbal medicine they need.
+In the meantime, many Florida citizens are waiting for access to the kind of product they need.
 In the mean time, visit these four Florida cities embracing marijuana the most to feel at home.

 Retirees come to Florida by the droves, hoping to settle in a tropical, fun atmosphere: they can be found in the city of Palm Bay.
 Twenty percent of the 104,898 population is over the age of 65, according to Kiplinger.